1430382/NSGAII-Cinvestav-Tamaulipas/README.md

 The principle of parsimony in the sciences is usually a selection of competitive models to describe a phenomenon; in biology this is more commonly used as a study of phylogeny.
 Phylogeny is a way of thinking about how organisms are related through time.
-It’s likea family tree, which starts with species that exist today and determines how close are related in their genetic material, if you have two species that share genes, which are expressed as the traits, which can track the genetics through time until you find an ancestor in common.
+It’s like a family tree, which starts with species that exist today and determines how close are related in their genetic material, if you have two species that share genes, which are expressed as the traits, which can track the genetics through time until you find an ancestor in common.
 Through this you can create a life map of the phylogenetic,